mukund-ks/DeepLabV3Plus-PyTorch/README.md

   Refer to the Options below for usage.

 Options:
-  -d, --data-dir TEXT       Path for Data Directory.  [required] -e, --num-epochs INTEGER  Number of epochs to train the model for.
-Default -
+  -D, --data-dir TEXT        Path for Data Directory  [required] -E, --num-epochs INTEGER   Number of epochs to train the model for.
+Default
-                            25
+                             - 25
-  -b, --batch-size INTEGER  Batch size of data for training.
-Default - 4 -p, --pre-split BOOLEAN   Opt-in to split data into Training and Validaton
+  -L, --learning-rate FLOAT  Learning Rate for model.
+Default - 1e-4 -B, --batch-size INTEGER   Batch size of data for training.
+Default - 4 -P, --pre-split BOOLEAN    Opt-in to split data into Training and Validaton
                              set.  [required]
-  -a, --augment BOOLEAN     Opt-in to apply augmentations to training set.
+  -A, --augment BOOLEAN      Opt-in to apply augmentations to training set.
                              Default - True
-  -s, --early-stop BOOLEAN  Stop training if val_loss hasn't improved for a
+  -S, --early-stop BOOLEAN   Stop training if val_loss hasn't improved for a
                              certain no. of epochs.
 Default - True --help                     Show this message and exit.
 ```

 * For Evaluation, use [`evaluation.py`](https://github.com/mukund-ks/DeepLabV3Plus-PyTorch/blob/main/evaluation.py)